From Images to Insights: Explainable Biodiversity Monitoring with Plain Language Habitat Explanations: Related Works

 \section{Related Works}

 \textbf{Visual Species Recognition.} Existing works in species recognition have achieved high performance.
-The most notable is BioCLIP\cite{stevens2024bioclip}, a foundation model trained on 10 million images.
+The most notable is BioCLIP\cite{stevens2024bioclip}.
 Recently, BioCLIP 2\cite{gu2025bioclip} incorporates hierarchical taxonomic embeddings and demonstrates ecological semantic alignment with ecological traits.
 The iNaturalist Challenge dataset is designed to benchmark the classification and detection of fine-grained species in the wild.
 Balk \textit{et al.}\cite{balk2024fair} present an automated workflow to extract biological knowledge in the emerging field of imageomics from images.

 \textbf{Species Distribution Modeling (SDM).} Species distribution models (SDMs) are defined as empirical models that aim to estimate the probability of species distributions across spatial and temporal dimensions\cite{wang2025role}.
+Our framework shifts the focus from correlation-based prediction to causally grounded and interpretable insights.
 Pseudo-absence generation techniques are proposed to simulate true absences when unavailable.
 Barbet-Massin \textit{et al.}\cite{barbet2012selecting} explore several strategies for selecting pseudo-absences.
-Deep learning-based species distribution models (deep SDMs)\cite{brun2023rank} use geographic predictors and citizen-science data to address sampling gaps.